alessandrodgr/earth/README.md

 ```

 ## Examples
 More complex examples are provided in the [examples](examples) directory.
-They show more articulated rhythms made by mixing together simple euclidean rhythms played on different instruments, notes, octaves, onset (delay)
+They show more articulated rhythms made by mixing together simple euclidean rhythms played on different instruments, notes, octaves and onset (delay)